julianlk522/FITM/README.md

 ## Todos

 In order of importance:
-    1. find some way to cache the stupid github.com/lestrrat-go/httpcc download
-    2. anti-spam/naughty stuff
+    1. anti-spam/naughty stuff
-    3. refactors
+    2. refactors

 nice to do:
+- check if any remaining fetches should be wrapped in redirect util
 - some preventative actions in place to prevent spamming
     - probably some way to detect porn/gore and add NSFW tag
         - (and prevent it from being removed)
     - way to report links as NSFW

-- change monkey / bradley names
 - update marvel char name tags to be uppercase

-- check if any remaining fetches should be wrapped in redirect util

 ### Features